 This firm, consisting of Messrs.
 C. W. Haskins and E. W. Sells, is located in the Johnston Building, 30 Broad Street, They were associated to-New York. gether in the 53d congress, namely, to March 4, 1895, in Washington, revising the methods of accounting for the United States government.
 They were appointed and acted under a joint commission of congress consisting of three senators and three representatives.
 Their recommendation revised methods and systems in the post office, interior, war and treasury departments, and they became laws by special acts of congress, and have resulted in great saving to the government, say \$600,000 annually, and in greatly expediting and facilitating public business.
-This work is the

-Edward W. Hooke & Co., Accountants, have moved into the American Tract Society Building, corner Nassau most important thing of its kind done since the foundation of the government, and has received very general and well-The abolishing merited praise. of the offices of the first and second comptrollers of the treasury and commissioner of customs (practically a consolidating comptroller) and the direction of the accounting methods in one office, called comptroller of the treasury, and reorganizing the various audit offices, has been a great success.
+This work is the most important thing of its kind done since the foundation of the government, and has received very general and well-The abolishing merited praise. the offices of the first and second comptrollers of the treasury and commissioner of customs (practically a comptroller) and consolidating direction of the accounting methods in one office, called comptroller of the treasury, and reorganizing the various audit offices, has been a great success.
 The new money order, with marginal check, was devised by them, and enables a prompt settlement of post master's accounts, and prevents irregularities.